andrinoff/email-cli/CONTRIBUTING.md

-# Contributing to Email CLI
+# Contributing to Matcha

-First off, thank you for considering contributing to Email CLI!
+First off, thank you for considering contributing to Matcha!
 It's people like you that make this project great.

 ## How Can I Contribute?